Ruffdraft/sveltekit-cloudflare-template/README.md

   - Add pricing descriptions in dashboard for different prices to help you identify the product in the code better (eg,`Pro Monthly Subscription`, `Pro Yearly Subscription`, `Enterprise Monthly Subscription`, `Enterprise Yearly Subscription`).
 You can do it in this way: `Product catalog > Edit product (you want to add description for) > (find pricing option) Edit price > Advanced > Price description`.

 - Setup your Stripe API key
-  - Get your [Secret API](https://dashboard.stripe.com/test/apikeys) key, and add it as an environment variable `PRIVATE_STRIPE_API_KEY` in (`.dev.vars` file locally, and Cloudflare dashboard for production).
+  - Get your [Secret API](https://dashboard.stripe.com/test/apikeys) key, and add it as an environment variable `PRIVATE_STRIPE_API_KEY` in (`.dev.vars` file locally, and in the dashboard for production).
 Be sure to use test keys for development, and keep your production keys secret and secure.

 - Setup your Stripe Webhook
   - Add your [Stripe webhook endpoint](https://dashboard.stripe.com/test/webhooks).
 Here I use `https://justincase.top/api/stripe-webhooks` for the webhook endpoint as an example.
 You can use your own domain and path.
 Select the events you want to listen to, here I use `invoice.paid` event to trigger the webhook, so the subscription status in database will be updated immediately after the renewal payment is successful, check the related code in `/src/routes/(admin)/api/stripe-webhooks/+server.js` file.
   - Once the endpoint is created, you can reveal the signing secret in the webhook page.
-Add the webhook signing secret as an environment variable `STRIPE_WH_SECRET` in Cloudflare dashboard for production.
+Add the webhook signing secret as an environment variable `STRIPE_WH_SECRET` in the dashboard for production.
 - Optional: theme your Stripe integration
   - [Customize your brand](https://dashboard.stripe.com/settings/branding) for Stripe Checkout and Portal pages.
 You can change the logo, colors, and more.
 - Update your pricing plan data to align to your stripe data